Montessori

 Exercice Groups

-Practical Life exercises can be categorized into four different groups: Preliminary Applications, Applied Applications, Grace and Courtesy, and Control of Moment.
+Practical Life Exercises can be categorized into four different groups: Preliminary Applications, Applied Applications, Grace and Courtesy, and Control of Moment.

-In the Preliminary exercises, the child learns the basic movements of all societies such as pouring, folding, and carrying.
+In the Preliminary Exercises, the child learns the basic movements of all societies such as pouring, folding, and carrying.

-In the Grace and Courtesy exercises, the children work on the interactions of people to people.
+In the Grace and Courtesy Exercises, the children work on the interactions of people to people.

-Reason for Practical Life Exercices
+Reason for Practical Life Exercises

 The directress must also keep in mind that the goal is to show the actions so that the child can go off and repeat the activity in his own successful way.
 Montessori says, “Our task is to show how the action is done and at the same time destroy the possibility of imitation”.
 The child must develop his own way of doing these activities so that the movements become real and not synthetic.

-During the child’s sensitive period between birth and 6, the child is constructing his inner building blocks of his person.
+During the child’s sensitive period between birth and 6, the child is constructing the inner building blocks of his person.
 It is therefore important for the child to participate in activities to prepare him for his environment, that allow him to grow independently and use his motor skills, as well as allow the child to analyze difficulties he may have in the exercise and problem solve successfully.

 Montessori also saw the child’s need for order, repetition, and succession in movements.
-Practical Life exercises also helps to aid the child to develop his coordination in movement, his balance and his gracefulness in his environment as well as his need to develop the power of being silent.
+Practical Life Exercises also helps to aid the child to develop his coordination in movement, his balance and his gracefulness in his environment as well as his need to develop the power of being silent.

 Characteristics of Practical Life

-Because Practical Life exercises are meant to resemble everyday activities, it is important that all materials be familiar, real, breakable, and functional.
+Because Practical Life Exercises are meant to resemble everyday activities, it is important that all materials be familiar, real, breakable, and functional.
 The materials must also be related to the child’s time and culture.
 In order to allow the child to fully finish the exercise and to therefore finish the full cycle of the activity, the material must be complete.

 In the environment, the Directress may want to color code the materials as well as arrange the materials based on difficulties in order to facilitate the classification and arrangements of the work by the children.